 The ride back down isn’t all ideal.
 Some pitches are too steep to enjoy (especially watch the first hard L turn that comes very soon after you start back—I went rocketing off the road there when I vastly overestimated my braking power).
 There is some rough road surface near the top.
 But much of it is great, and it gets better as you get lower and the road gets straighter and smoother and the pitch gets shallower.
 The last few miles are dreamy, as close to soaring as you can get on solid ground.

 Adding miles: Pine Flat Rd is close to almost all the other rides in our Wine Country ride list and several other good rides.
 Remember, no riding on numbered roads.
 Hwy 128 south has a great contour, but it’s usually very busy with cars and passing is difficult.
 But all the roads that climb out of the valley, to the east and to the west, are good (and vertical).
-A stone’s throw to the north (take Red Winery Rd. to the R off Pine Flat Rd. and you won’t have to go on 128 at all) is Geysers Rd., a classic and challenging ride I haven’t done.
+A stone’s throw to the north (take Red Winery Rd. to the R off Pine Flat Rd. and you won’t have to go on 128 at all) is the excellent Geysers Rd.
 A twenty-minute drive takes you to the Sweetwater Springs Road ride.
 Paralleling Sweetwater Springs Rd. to the north is the epic Skaggs Springs Rd., a 37-mile-one-way monster with a huge amount of elevation gain running from Lake Sonoma to the coast at Stewart’s Point.
 I don’t find the scenery especially rewarding or the road contour especially interesting until you get close to the coast, but it’s Big, and it’s a staple ride of local pros in training.
 If you want to test yourself, it awaits.
 Don’t do it on a summer afternoon—the first two thirds are full sun.

 A fine, not-hard ride in the area is Mill Creek Rd., across the valley from Pine Flat Rd. and a bit south, off Westside Rd. (or 4 miles north of Sweetwater Springs Rd. on Westside Rd., if you’re coming from that ride).
+Don’t confuse it with the other two Mill Creek Road rides in Bestrides.
 It’s a 20-mile out-and-back through sweet redwoods along a creek—a completely different ecosystem than Pine Flat’s grass and oak hills or the valley roads’ gently rolling, vinyard-covered bumps.
 It begins with 1/4 mile of stiff climbing, but then is mellow rolling over 3-5% bumps for 8.5 more miles.
 At that point the road takes a sharp L turn and rises at a painful 14-17% for the next 1/2 mile, then climbs moderately for the last mile until the pavement ends at a ranch driveway and you turn around.
 Out and back you’ll climb about 2000 ft., much of it in those two short steep pitches at the beginning and near the end, so if you’re looking for truly mellow, just park at the top of the first climb and turn around before the second (you’ll know it when you see it).
 Since the outbound ride follows a creek upstream, the return ride is fast and almost effortless.
 The pavement is often poor, but it’s not awful, and there’s almost always a clean line through the patches on the descent, so it rarely interferes with your fun.
 It’s such a good ride that I’m giving it a photo, a rare honor for an Adding Miles ride.

 I wouldn’t ride Alexander Valley Rd., the road that goes the other way from the Jimtown Store, for fun.
 It’s a flat, essentially straight road through typical picture-book wine country, but the traffic is often busy enough to be a problem.
 It does have the distinct advantage that it takes you to Healdsburg, a town celebrated in story and song for its food and general charm.
 Avoid Dry Creek Rd. except perhaps on a weekday morning in winter—it’s a major route for winery-hopping.